 Fostering positive relationships with their peers is a quintessential social skill to have in preschool; this provides the security your children will feel as they progress in their learning journey, knowing that they have friends to play with.

-Social skills are important tools that children develop and hone over these years – and they will be even more important when they move into primary school, with bigger classes and older friends.
+Social skills are important tools that children develop and hone over these years – and they will be even more important when they move into primary school, with bigger class sizes.

 4. What do these assessment results mean?

 Many preschools in Singapore deliver a rubric to parents that show milestones with achievement goals such as “in progress”, “developing”, “achieved”, “proficient”, etc. You may see some boxes being ticked but you have no idea how to base your children’s progress on these boxes, or you may not understand what exactly “developing” entails.

 During the parent-teacher meeting, ask the teacher to explain it to you so that you have a better idea on whether your children are performing up to their standards.
 A high score does not necessarily mean your children are good in every aspect that has been tested, so having a good knowledge of the rubrics will allow you to guide your children in the areas where they need more support.

 5. How can I help you to support my child at home?

 Home support is key to a child’s success at school.
 Ending your parent-teacher meeting with this question gives the teachers a positive feeling that you are receptive to the feedback that is provided during the session.